-Besides using the WMT21 QE datasets for evaluating our proposed method, we prepare and will publish the QE test set for English-Farsi (En-Fa) language pair on the HTER task.
-To the best of our knowledge, this is the first dataset for the aforesaid language pair.
-Here we introduce this new dataset and briefly describe its preparation process.
+Besides using the WMT21 QE test sets for evaluating our proposed method, we prepare and will publish the QE test set for English$\rightarrow$Persian (En-Fa) language pair on the HTER task.
+To the best of our knowledge, this is the first test set for the aforesaid language pair.
+Here we introduce this new test set and briefly describe its preparation process.

-We use a collection of internal datasets, including scientific English papers in various domains, to obtain our QE test data.
-These papers were translated from English to Farsi with an in-house NMT system, and then the MT outputs were post-edited by professional human translators to achieve high quality translations.